Barrie School IS different,

 - Automatic bank deposits, or check payments.

 - Credit card payments.

 Barrie is committed to providing bright, motivated, curious students with an unparalleled education regardless of their ability to pay.
-More than $5 million is awarded each year to families with demonstrated need.
+Approximately $2 million is awarded each year to families with demonstrated need.